tombenke/parc/tutorial/README.md

 The parc package provides a set of different parsers.
 These parsers can be classified into three categories:

-- primitive parsers
+- primitives,
-- conditional parsers
+- conditionals,
-- combinator parsers
+- combinators.

 # Primitives